jdersch/PERQemu/PERQemu/Readme.txt

 Workaround:  On Windows, disable "autohide" for the task bar.
 Otherwise you have to do some weird Ctrl-right-click-Restore gyrations to force the Display window back onto the screen.
 This was fixed?
 Kind of?
 Except when it isn't?
-My absolute loathing and utter disdain for Windows increases daily.

 3. Reading from the serial port is unreliable.